go-while/nntp-history/README.md

-## Message-ID Hash Splitting with BoltDB
+## Message-ID Hash Splitting with BoltDB and KeyAlgo=`ShortHash`

+- Standard KeyAlgo is `ShortHash`:
-This README explains the process of splitting Message-ID hashes and using BoltDB to organize data into 16 different databases based on the first character of the hash, and further dividing each database into buckets using the next 3 characters of the hash.
+- For faster processing we organized 16 BoltDBs based on the first character of the hash.
+- Further dividing each database into buckets using the second character of the hash.

-The remaining hash can be customized based on the "KeyLen" setting.
+- The remaining hash is used as key to store offsets and can be customized based on the `KeyLen` setting.
+- A lower `KeyLen` produces more "multioffsets" stored per key and results in more Fseeks.
+- Default KeyLen is 6.
+MinKeyLen is 4.
+Reasonable Values are 5-8.

+- The other available `FNV` KeyAlgos have a pre-defined KeyLen and use the full hash to generate keys.

 ## Example